 Are you in the market for a commercial storage container?
-Then the next step you need to take is determining whether renting or buying a shipping container is right for you.
+Then the next step you need to take is determining if renting or buying a shipping container is right for you.
+Whether you need a permanent spot for safely storing extra inventory or a place to keep materials out of the elements during a renovation, a portable storage container is a smart solution.

-Buying a container is worth it if the cost of purchasing will be offset within the timeframe of using the container.
-Plus, once you no longer need the container, you’ll have the responsibility of disposing or selling the storage box.
+Buying a container is a worthwhile investment if the cost of purchasing will be offset within the timeframe of using the container.
+Consider, though, that once you no longer need the container, you’ll have the responsibility of disposing of or selling the storage box.
+While this can be a cumbersome task, it may not be a complete burden.
+Storage containers typically retain their value, and sometimes they even appreciate in value, so selling the container may still keep your bottom line in the black.

-With a temporary rental, you only have the container for as long as you want.
-Rentals are a great option for businesses with a timebound project or seasonal business demands.
-Instead of paying for an empty container when it’s not needed, you can just stop renting the unit.
+Also, with a temporary storage container rental, you only have the container for a certain time, without ownership responsibilities.
+This is a great option for businesses with a time-bound project or seasonal business demands.
+Instead of paying for an empty container when it’s unnecessary, you can just stop renting the unit.
+If you’re unsure how long you’ll need the storage container, or if you won’t be actively using your container for two years or longer, a container rental will better serve your budgetary needs.

-Unless you will be actively using your shipping container all year and for many years on end, a container rental will better serve you.
+Unless you will be actively using your container all year and for many years, a container rental will better serve you.

 Do You Plan on Moving the Container?